Wade Redden: Return to NHL

 On January 18, 2013, the eve of the shortened 2012–13 season, Redden signed a one-year, $800,000 contract with the St. Louis Blues.
 The Blues activated Redden on January 23, opening the door for him to play the following night against the Nashville Predators.
 To make room for Redden, the Blues demoted Ian Cole to the Peoria Rivermen of the AHL.
 On January 24, against Nashville, Redden played his first NHL game since April 11, 2010.
-He scored his first goal back against the Dallas Stars on January 26 and played his 1,000th career NHL game on February 7 against the Detroit Red Wings.
+He scored his first goal back against the Dallas Stars on January 26, and played his 1,000th career NHL game on February 7, against the Detroit Red Wings.

-At the 2013 NHL trade deadline, Redden was traded to the Boston Bruins in exchange for a conditional seventh-round pick in 2014 on April 3, 2013.
+At the 2013 NHL trade deadline, Redden was traded to the Boston Bruins in exchange for a conditional seventh-round pick in 2014 on April 3.
 The Bruins hoped he would rediscover the chemistry he had with former Senators teammate Zdeno Chára and return to elite form, though he was a non-factor for the Bruins.
-In six regular-season games with the Bruins, Redden scored one goal and had one assist.
-In Game 1 of the 2013 Eastern Conference Quarterfinals series, Redden scored a goal and added an assist in the Bruins' 4–1 victory over the Toronto Maple Leafs.
+In six regular season games with the Bruins, Redden scored one goal and had one assist.
+In the first game of the conference quarterfinals series of the 2013 Stanley Cup playoffs, Redden scored a goal and added an assist in the Bruins' 4–1 victory over the Toronto Maple Leafs.

-On January 9, 2014, Redden officially announced his retirement from professional hockey.
+On January 9, 2014, Redden announced his retirement from professional ice hockey.

-Front Office and Coaching
+Post-playing career

 On June 27, 2016, Redden joined the Nashville Predators organization as assistant director of player development, specifically to evaluate prospects and ease their transition to the NHL with mentorship.

 On July 11, 2022, Redden was named as the development coach for the Ottawa Senators.

 Personal life

 Redden sponsored a suite at Scotiabank Place, named Wade's World and reserved for critically and terminally ill children, while a member of the Senators from 1997 until 2008.
 He was also involved with the charity 65 Roses Club, which is committed to raising money for cystic fibrosis research.
 Redden also appeared in Road Hockey Rumble in his hometown.
-In 2015, Redden was honored by the Brandon Wheat Kings as he was awarded for alumni achievement and was recognized as one of the WHL's top 125 players of all time.
+In 2015, Redden was honoured by the Brandon Wheat Kings as he was awarded for alumni achievement and was recognized as one of the WHL's top 125 players of all time.
 Redden then partook in the Wheat Kings' home opener and dropped the puck for the ceremonial face-off.

-During the off-season, Redden and his wife Danica Topolnisky spent time in their home near Kelowna, British Columbia.
+During the off-season, Redden and his wife spent time in their home near Kelowna, British Columbia.
 After two years of involvement, the couple became engaged in September 2007 and married in August 2008.
-Redden and Topolnisky have three daughters together.
+Redden and his wife have three daughters.